Scohaboy Bog

 Scohaboy Bog (Móin na Scotha Buí in Irish) is a raised bog in County Tipperary in Ireland.
 It lies approximately 6 km northwest of Cloughjordan, County Tipperary, between the N52 and R490 roads.

 A Natural Heritage Area has been designated to protect the bog.
-The site has mixed ownership with approx a third each owned by the state forestry company Coillte, NPWS and private landowners.
+The site has mixed ownership with approx a third each owned by the state forestry company Coillte, the National Parks and Wildlife Service and private landowners.
 The adjacent Sopwell woods is owned by Coillte.
 Coillte refer to its section of the bog as being approximately 70 ha: the bog is described as "large" in the site synopsis for the Natural Heritage Area, but no area is given.

 The raised bog restoration programme at Scohaboy is one of Ireland`s most successful community supported conservation and climate action projects.
 The bog has seen three major restoration interventions, beginning with Coillte`s EU/LIFE project, launched in May 2015, a second project by NPWS funded under the National Raised Bog Restoration Plan was launched in November 2022 and a third project by NPWS and involving mostly private landowners took place in winter 2023 to bring close to 90% of the site under conservation management.